ourlifeloop/marketing/src/cms/training-faqs/why-can-i-not-see-the-activity-calendars.md

 ---
-question: Why can I not see the Activity Calendars?
+question: Why can I not see the activity calendars?
-answer: "If you do not have the permissions to view the Activity Calendars , then you will not have the ability to see the Calendar tab.
+answer: "If you do not have the permissions to view the activity calendars , then you will not have the ability to see the calendar tab.
 If you need this permission, please talk to your local community LifeLoop Champion. "
 isMobile: false
 topics: